idio-lang/DIPS/source/implementing-idio/simple-types/bignums.rst

-Integer number bignums are printed by ``idio_bignum_integer_as_string()`` but the format is fixed to being decimal.
+Integer number bignums are printed by ``idio_bignum_integer_as_string()`` but the format is fixed to being *decimal*.

     The problem relates to us having split the value of the bignum into DPW *decimal* segments.
-If I've got the second segment in my hands and its value is 1, that won't guarantee to be 1 in any other format, in the same way that the 1 in 1234 won't guarantee to be a 1 in the hex (#x4D2), octal (#o2322) or binary (#b10011010010) -- OK, a reasonable chance with the binary.
+If I've got the first of two segments in my hands and its value is 1, that won't guarantee to be 1 in any other format.

+    For example, imagine we can store 3 digits per word then 1234 will be stored as 1 and 234.
+Then the 1 in the first segment won't guarantee to be a 1 in the hex (#x4D2), octal (#o2322) or binary (#b10011010010) -- OK, a reasonable chance with the binary.

+    To generate some other :samp:`{base}`, hexadecimal, say, we would have to do the reverse of the reader's input method for non-base-10 numbers.
+We would need to calculate :samp:`1234 % {base}`, subtract that from 1234, divide the result by :samp:`{base}` and loop around again until the result was zero.

+    So, *do-able*, but expensive.
+I haven't found a need.

 You can only usefully specify a precision which, for an integer, just becomes a padding with leading zeroes.
+You can get this through :ref:`format <format>` or one of the *printf* functions.

 Reals
 -----

 Real number bignums are printed by ``idio_bignum_real_as_string()`` which supports ``e`` and ``f`` :manpage:`printf(3)`-style formatting.
+You can get either of these through :ref:`format <format>` or one of the *printf* functions.

+The default output format is still the :lname:`Scheme`-ish one -- or rather the original :ref-title:`S9fES` format -- which is similar to the :manpage:`printf(3)` ``e`` except prints full precision.

 Operations
 ==========